Coronavirus (COVID-19) Related Guidance:

-The Sponsored Programs Office (SPO) exists to help faculty and staff apply for and secure external funds in support of their creative ideas and professional interests.
+The Sponsored Programs and CGA Office exists to help faculty and staff apply for and secure external funds in support of their creative ideas and professional interests.
 The office provides guidance, information, and technical assistance to faculty engaged in externally funded research, instruction, community service and other scholarly activity.
-In accomplishing this mission, SPO ensures accountability, compliance and stewardship for sponsored programs as directed by the values of our institution and by all applicable Federal, State, and other policies, procedures and regulations.
+In accomplishing this mission, our office ensures accountability, compliance and stewardship for sponsored programs as directed by the values of our institution and by all applicable Federal, State, and other policies, procedures and regulations.

-Services provided by SPO to faculty and staff administrators of sponsored projects and programs include the following:
+Services provided to faculty and staff administrators of sponsored projects and programs include the following:

 Assist with the development of proposal submissions to sponsors.
 Tasks include the following: